werdrew/weight-a-minute/README.md

 ## Known TODOs

 * Certain operations will return a success message, even though they don't do anything, e.g. updating or deleting when there isn't a value for a date in the DB
-* Re-factor components to use container pattern or something similar
 * Build
 * Write tests